wokwi/good-arduino-code/README.md

 Note: the name of the directory will become part of the URL of your example.
 For instance, if you call the directory `smart-bin`, the project will be published as `https://goodarduinocode.com/projects/smart-bin`.

+## License

+The code is released under the terms of [The MIT License](LICENSE).
+The code examples and related assets are covered by [CC-BY-SA](https://creativecommons.org/licenses/by-sa/4.0/), with the following exception: you may use portions of code from the examples in your Arduino project without sharing your entire source code.